sypets/migrate2composer/README.rst

 downtime.
 Be sure to test it before you proceed in a live production environment.

+Migrate2composer automatically adds the extension typo3_console
+(helhum/typo3-console) as it is currently essential and for example handles the updating of typo3conf/PackageStates.php

+>>>>>>> 27da948...
+[TASK] Improve documentation
 How to use this extension
 =========================